How to get from Split to Hvar

 Day tour from Split to the island of Hvar

-Day trips begin at Split Harbour.
+Most day trips begin at Split Harbour.
 Your next stop depends on which tour you take.

 Night tour from Split to Hvar Island

 Hvar is beautiful during the day, but it comes even more alive at night.
-This island that never sleeps is a favourite party destination — and attracts even top-tier Hollywood celebrities and British monarchs.
+This island that never sleeps is a favourite party destination, and attracts even top-tier Hollywood celebrities and British monarchs.

 While day trips from Split to the island of Hvar involve island-hopping, night tours are all about club-hopping.
 Your ferry or motorboat will take you straight to Hvar Island, where you can have dinner before setting off on a night to remember.